DevZupa/PlotManagement/Modded_Epoch.md

 **STEP 6 (Modifying remove.sqf)**<br>

-NO CHANGES NEEDED, the effect has been realised in 5 C.
+NO CHANGES NEEDED, the effect has been realised in 5 C. RESTORE TO THE NORMAL REMOVES.SQF

 **STEP 7 (Modifying player_build.sqf, player_upgrade.sqf, and player_buildingDowngrade.sqf)**<br>
 ALL THREE OF THESE FILES NEED THE SAME EDIT, MAKE SURE YOU DO ALL FILES!!!!<br>